 The College Conduct Board ensures students at Smith College uphold the standards for student ethics and conduct outlined in the Smith College Student Handbook.
 The board hears cases of alleged infractions of nonacademic rules and makes decisions about the outcomes of cases.

-The board comprises 16 students (eight juniors and eight seniors) who hear cases in teams of five members constituting a hearing board.
+The board comprises 16 students who hear cases in teams of five members constituting a hearing board.
 Every board is assisted by an adviser who is a member of the student affairs staff.

 Code of Social Conduct

-The Judicial Board uses the code of social conduct and policies of the college to evaluate cases.
+The Conduct Board uses the code of social conduct and policies of the college to evaluate cases.

 Students should be familiar with the examples cited in the Pohibited Conduct section, but should also be aware that this list does not constitute an exhaustive or complete list of prohibited conduct.